grafana/alloy/docs/sources/set-up/migrate/from-flow.md

 * Linux installations: copy the _contents_ of `/var/lib/grafana-agent-flow` to `/var/lib/alloy/data`.
 * macOS installations: copy the _contents_ of `$(brew --prefix)/etc/grafana-agent-flow/data` to `$(brew --prefix)/etc/alloy/data`.
 * Windows installations: copy the _contents_ of `%ProgramData%\Grafana Agent Flow\data` to `%ProgramData%\GrafanaLabs\Alloy\data`.
-* Docker: copy the contents of mounted volumes to a new directory, and then mount the new directory when running {{% param "PRODUCT_NAME" %}}.
+* Docker: copy the contents of mounted volumes to a new directory, and then mount the directory when running {{% param "PRODUCT_NAME" %}}.
 * Kubernetes: use `kubectl cp` to copy the _contents_ of the data directory on Flow pods to the data directory on {{% param "PRODUCT_NAME" %}} pods.
   * The data directory is determined by the `agent.storagePath` (default `/tmp/agent`) and `alloy.storagePath` (default `/tmp/alloy`) fields in `values.yaml`.